hm-lang/core/proposals/intro.md

 the `@take` annotation would expand to something like this:

 ```
-# TODO: switch `class` to `fnClass` here, so it's clear that instances
-# should have variables with lowerCamelCase identifiers, and that no other
-# operations are permitted on them.
+# TODO: this might be against hm-lang principles, see TODO below.
 @private
-hiddenClass := class() {
+hiddenClass := {
     @reset(Int; int)

     # TODO: maybe rename this method to `call()` instead of `()`: